 Making a lasting impact on the lives of everyday people is the goal of the city of Milton’s newest addition to the planning department, Amanda Rice.
 A native of Columbia, South Carolina, she graduated with a degree in Political Science from the College of Charleston in 2013.
 From there, she went on to experiment in an array of fields until she discovered a passion for advocacy work.
-Amanda found her niche when she began her role as the Internship Coordinator at Brownstone Construction Group.
+Rice found her niche when she began her role as the Internship Coordinator at Brownstone Construction Group.
 At Brownstone, she was able to utilize her political expertise, fulfill her desire to give opportunities to students who were often overlooked, and satisfy her craving to problem solve.
 As the Internship Coordinator, she developed the program curriculum, geared towards civil engineering and architectural high school and college students from diverse backgrounds, created assignments that included planning and transportation design concepts, public involvement meetings, and research.
 It was at Brownstone, Rice said, where she discovered the planning profession.
 Co-workers suggested it would be the perfect field to allow her to exercise her talents in community engagement, advocacy, and solving issues affecting the everyday person.
-So, in 2017, Amanda decided to leave her job and pursue a master’s degree in Urban and Regional Planning at Alabama Agricultural and Mechanical University (AAMU).
+In 2017 Rice decided to leave her job and pursue a master’s degree in Urban and Regional Planning at Alabama Agricultural and Mechanical University (AAMU).

 She will be taking the lead on a variety of projects in the near future, including the city’s Youth Council.
 She will conduct historical research within local heritage sites in city neighborhoods and work in environmental programs.